Spartan (film): Plot

 Robert Scott is a former United States Marine Corps Force Recon master gunnery sergeant, acting as a selection cadre member for Delta Force.
 While observing an exercise designed to evaluate Delta candidates, Scott meets a recruit, Curtis, as well as Sergeant Jacqueline Black, a knife fighting instructor.

 Scott is drawn into a clandestine operation to find Laura Newton, the President's daughter, who is missing.
-He and Curtis go first to the beach house of one of Laura's professors, with whom she is said to have a relationship.
+He and Curtis go to the beach house of one of Laura's professors, with whom she is said to have a relationship.
 They find neither person there but find two unidentified men who react aggressively, leading Curtis, who has taken up position outside with a sniper's rifle, to shoot one of the men.
 Scott quickly kills the other.
-Another lead takes them to a bar where girls are recruited as prostitutes, and Scott's team follows a middleman from the bar to a brothel that funnels some of these girls to an international sex slavery ring.
+An earlier lead takes them to a bar where girls are recruited as prostitutes, and Scott's team follows a middleman from the bar to a brothel that funnels some of these girls to an international sex slavery ring.
 The madam gives them a contact number leading to a pay phone.

 Calls placed to the pay phone are traced to Tariq Asani, a Lebanese national currently in federal prison.
 They plan to intercept Asani during a prisoner transport for medical treatment and gain information from him about the sex trafficking operation.

 When the car carrying Asani and another prisoner stops en route to its destination, Scott shows up and appears to kill the transport guard, then kills the other prisoner who was on death row.
 He spares Asani when Asani says he can get them on a plane out of the country that night and confirms the sex slavery ring is based in Dubai.

 Scott stops at a convenience store to relay the information to the team.
 Curtis provides him with more ammunition, but Asani, waiting in the car, happens to spot the badge of another agent talking with Curtis and opens fire.
 Curtis is wounded and Scott has to kill Asani.

 As the team prepares an assault in Dubai, a news broadcast reports that Laura and her college professor were discovered drowned while sailing off the coast of Martha's Vineyard.
 The rescue operation is called off.
 Scott returns home, convinced there is no more to be done, but Curtis tracks him down and insists that Laura is alive.
 He shows Scott an earring that was caught in his sniper's mat from the beach house identical to the earrings Laura is wearing in a news photograph.

 When they return to the beach house to investigate, Curtis is killed by a sniper positioned on a nearby boat.
 Scott evades the sniper and when he finds Laura's unique sign on a window in the beach house indicating she was there, he realizes that she may not be dead.
 He takes his pager and phone apart and finds a tracking device.